KevinMathisen/video-encoder-using-cuda/README.md

 ./c63enc -w 352 -h 288 -f 10 -o foremanout.c63 foreman.yuv
 ```

-To decode the c63 file (should be done from another resitory without modifications):
+To decode the c63 file (should be done from [this resitory](https://github.com/griwodz/in5050-codec63) without modifications):
 ```
 ./c63dec foremanout.c63 output.yuv
 ```